News | Sign Up | A LEVER FOR SCALE

 2023 Grantee Policy Agenda:

-The Alliance’s lead grantee in South Dakota, South Dakota Association for the Education of Young Children, is working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework
+South Dakota Association for the Education of Young Children is working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework

 Early Care and Education